 A joint contribution is a contribution that is made by more than one person using a single check or other written instrument.
-It is acceptable, however, only if the check is drawn on a joint bank account and each person to whom the contribution is to be attributed has signature authority on the joint bank account.
-It is preferable for each joint owner to write and sign his or her own contribution check.
+It is acceptable, however, only if the check is drawn on a joint bank account, and each person to whom the contribution is to be attributed has signature authority on the joint bank account.
+While it is preferable for each joint owner to write and sign his or her own contribution check, two or more individuals may each make a contribution using one check drawn on a joint account.

 When making a joint contribution, each contributor must sign the check (or other written instrument) or a statement that accompanies the contribution check.
-If the check or statement does not indicate how much should be attributed to each donor, the committee should attribute the contribution in equal portions.
+If the check or statement does not indicate how much should be attributed to each donor, the PAC should attribute the contribution in equal portions.

-The committee should retain any statement that accompanies a joint contribution.
+The PAC should retain any statement that accompanies a joint contribution.
 If the designation appears on the face of the check itself, or other written instrument, the committee should retain a photocopy.